aras-p/aras-p.hugo/content/blog/2022/02-sprint-fuuu.md

 ### Test case

 A simple test: convert two million integers into strings.
-And then try to do the same on multiple threads at once, i.e. each thread converts the same two million integers.
+And then try to do the same on multiple threads at once, i.e. each thread converts two million integers.
 If the number of threads is below the number of CPU cores, this *should* take about the same time -- each thread would just happily be converting their own numbers, and not interfere with the other threads.
+That is, a "this scales nicely" result would be where the graph is completely horizontal - no matter how many threads are doing the work at once, it takes the same amount of wall time.

 > Yes the reality is more complicated, with CPU thermals, shared caches and whatnot coming into play,
 > but we're interested in broad patterns, not exact science here!

-And here's what happens on an Apple M1 Max laptop *(vertical axis is log scale)*:
+And here's what happens on an Apple M1 Max laptop.
+Horizontal axis is thread count; vertical axis is milliseconds (log scale) taken.
+Again, a good result would be a horizontal line:
 [{{<img src="/img/blog/2022/sprint-fuuu-mac-snprintf.png">}}](/img/blog/2022/sprint-fuuu-mac-snprintf.png)

 Converting two million numbers into strings takes 100 milliseconds when one CPU core is doing it.
-When all eight "performance" cores are doing it, it takes 1.8 seconds, or **18 times as long**.
+When all eight "performance" cores are doing it (i.e. in total 16 million integers), it takes 1.8 seconds, or **18 times as long**.
 That's, _like_, not great!

 ### Yo dude, you should not use sprintf